-1. Cost of Legislation.-Clause 3(d)(2) of rule XIII of the Rules of the House of Representatives requires an estimate and a comparison by the Committee of the Costs which would be incurred in carrying out this bill.
+1. Cost of Legislation.
+Clause 3(d)(2) of rule XIII of the Rules of the House of Representatives requires an estimate and a comparison by the Committee of the Costs which would be incurred in carrying out this bill.
 However, clause 3(d)(3)(B) of that rule provides that this requirement does not apply when the Committee has included in its report a timely submitted cost estimate of the bill prepared by the Director of the Congressional Budget Office under section 402 of the Congressional Budget Act of 1974.

-2. Congressional Budget Act.-As required by clause 3(c)(2) of rule XIII of the Rules of the House of Representatives and section 308(a) of the Congressional Budget Act of 1974, this bill does not contain any new budget authority, spending authority, credit authority, or an increase or decrease in revenues or tax expenditures.
+2. Congressional Budget Act.
+As required by clause 3(c)(2) of rule XIII of the Rules of the House of Representatives and section 308(a) of the Congressional Budget Act of 1974, this bill does not contain any new budget authority, spending authority, credit authority, or an increase or decrease in revenues or tax expenditures.

-3. General Performance Goals and Objectives.-As required by clause 3(c)(4) of rule XIII, the general performance goal or objective of this bill is to reauthorize appropriations for the Asian Elephant Conservation Act.
+3. General Performance Goals and Objectives.
+As required by clause 3(c)(4) of rule XIII, the general performance goal or objective of this bill is to reauthorize appropriations for the Rhinoceros and

+Tiger Conservation Act.

-4. Congressional Budget Office Cost Estimate.-Under clause 3(c)(3) of rule XIII of the Rules of the House of Representatives and section 403 of the Congressional Budget Act of 1974, the Committee has received the following cost estimate for this bill from the Director of the Congressional Budget Office:
+4. Congressional Budget Office Cost Estimate.
+Under clause 3(c)(3) of rule XIII of the Rules of the House of Representatives and section 403 of the Congressional Budget Act of 1974, the Committee has received the following cost estimate for this bill from the Director of the Congressional Budget Office:

-U.S. CONGRESS, CONGRESSIONAL BUDGET OFFICE, Washington, DC, May 18, 2001.
+U.S. Congress, Congressional Budget Office, Washington, DC, May 18, 2001.

 Hon.
-JAMES V. HANSEN,

-Chairman, Committee on Resources,

-House of Representatives, Washington, DC.
+James V. Hansen, Chairman, Committee on Resources, House of Representatives, Washington, DC.

 DEAR MR. CHAIRMAN: The Congressional Budget Office has prepared the enclosed cost estimate for H.R.
-700, the Asian Elephant Conservation Reauthorization Act of 2001.
+645, the Rhinoceros and Tiger conservation Reauthorization Act of 2001.